burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## Using Modules

-Compiling a module interface creates a binary representation of all exported entities for the compiler to consult when processing files that import the module quickly.
+Compiling a module interface creates a binary representation of all exported entities for the compiler to consult when processing files.
+This allows the fast import of modules.

 You import the module via the `import mymodule;` declaration.
-You do not put angle brackets around the name of your modules, and add you should use a semicolon at the end of the expression, which is not the case when you C preprocessor.
+You do need to put angle brackets around the name of your modules.
+In addition, you should use a semicolon at the end of the expression, which is not necessary when you C preprocessor.

-Unlike for header files, the name that you use to *import* a module is not based on the name of the file that contains the module interface.
+Unlike header files, the name that you use to `import` a module is not based on the name of the file that contains the module interface.

 It is based on the name that is declared in the `export module mymodule;` declaration.

-After import module, you can (only) use these exported entities.
+Next, after the import module, you can (only) use these exported entities.
 Example:

 ```cpp
 import <iostream>;